 P.E. is a compulsory part of the curriculm.
 It helps children to develop their physical skills as well as their listening skills and ability to work in a team.
 Please ensure your child has the correct kit that is clearly labelled with their name and class.
 This includes a whote T-shirt, black/navy shorts and black pumps.
 Trainers may be worn for outdoor lessons as well as black/navy jogging bottoms.
 P.E.
 Days are as follows:

 Miss Kinch: Wednesday and Thursday afternoons.

 Reading at Home

-Please help your child become a confident and fluent reader by ensuring they read at least 3x at home per week.
+Please help your child become a confident and fluent reader by ensuring they read at home EVERY NIGHT.
 Don’t forget to sign your child’s reading record to say they have read at home.
 Our aim is encourage children to develop a love of reading and so please support your child to find a text that they enjoy.
 This could be a book, a newspaper, a comic, an online article etc.

 All children have a reading folder that they should take home with them every night.
 If your child does not have theirs please remind them to get them from the classroom.
 In Reading sessions at school, children will be working hard to explore a variety of texts and answer questions about what they have read.
 You can further help your child at home by asking them questions about the book they are reading.
 Please do not hesitate to ask a staff member if you require further advice on this.

 We will be sending homework out every week, to help the children practise important skills like spelling, grammar and reading.
 We will be including some maths work to help them practise the calculation skills we will be working on in class.